 Maturity Level 4 – Improving Phase

-The final, improving phase is an elusive maturity level for many, but potent if you want to increase your chances of getting promoted.
-At this point in your role, you’re somewhat established, and you’ve demonstrated your expertise.
+The final, improving phase is an elusive maturity level for many but potent if you want to increase your chances of getting promoted.
+At this point in your role, you’re somewhat established and have demonstrated your expertise.

 In this phase, you look for opportunities to leverage that knowledge and experience beyond your contribution.
 This can include creating a solution for a problem that others can use to improve productivity or leading a project that benefits the organization as a whole.